vantezzen/quill-languagetool/README.md

 ---

-This hook is created using [create-react-hook](https://github.com/hermanya/create-react-hook).
+This project is created using [create-react-hook](https://github.com/hermanya/create-react-hook).